Karimata Strait: Geography

 The strait is about 128 mi wide from the east coast of Belitung (also known as Billiton) to the west coast of Borneo (Kalimantan).
 The much narrower Gaspar Strait separates Belitung from Bangka Island to the west.
 Bangka lies close to the east coast of Sumatra, separated from it by the Bangka Strait.
 To the east of Belitung lie reefs and a group of islets known as the Montaran Islands, extending up to 40 nmi from Belitung's northeastern coast.
-The Karimata Islands lie in the eastern part of the Karimata strait, northeast of Belitung, southwest of Maja Island and off-shore from the west coast of Borneo.
+The Karimata Islands lie in the eastern part of the Karimata Strait, northeast of Belitung, southwest of Maja Island, and off-shore from the west coast of Borneo.
 The presence of these islands and reefs reduce the width of the main navigable channel to about 45 nmi.
 Outside this main fairway, there are multiple navigable channels to the east of Karimata Islands or between the islands.

-The rivers of Kapuas, Kendawangan, Pawan, and Sambas in Borneo, as well as Barumun and Musi in Sumatra flow to the strait.
+The Rivers Kapuas, Kendawangan, Pawan, and Sambas (in Borneo), as well as the Rivers Barumun and Musi (in Sumatra) empty to the strait.